GiadaParola/TeaMaze/README.md

 * `pip install pylsl`, in order to install pylsl a library for transmitting and receiving data in real time using the Lab Streaming Layer protocol, mainly used to acquire biological signals such as EEG.

 # EXECUTION
-You must connect the Muse2 via Bluetooth using his own program.
+You must connect the Muse2 via Bluetooth using his own program.<br>
 <br>
 After you have to run ...